Guidelines For Exempt Administrative Staff Recruitment and Hiring

-- At the completion of the campus interviews, the Search Chair will consult with the committee and submit in writing to the Director of Human Resources, with a copy to the DEO, a copy of Final Hiring Report which ranks the final three candidates interviewed, stating reasons in support of such.
+- At the completion of the campus interviews, the Search Chair will consult with the committee and submit in writing to the Director of Human Resources a copy of the Final Hiring Report which ranks the final three candidates interviewed, stating reasons in support of such.
 This discussion will ordinarily result in the tendering of an offer to a candidate which shall be discussed with the appropriate Senior Staff member and the Director of Human Resources.

 VI.
 Record Keeping

 Accurate records must be kept throughout the hiring process.
 The department conducting the search should keep copies of the hiring reports for four years immediately following the search.
 Applicants' dossiers will also be archived in the PeopleAdmin system.
 The EEO will also maintain a search file consisting of the Top Ten Report, Final Hiring Report, and a copy of all advertisements for a period of six years.